Strange Tales: 1970s revival

 Five years later, Strange Tales resumed its old numbering with #169 (Sept.
 1973), which introduced the supernatural feature Brother Voodoo by writer Len Wein and artist Gene Colan.
 This lasted only to issue #173 (April 1974), with Brother Voodoo continuing briefly in the black-and-white Marvel horror-comics magazine Tales of the Zombie.
 This was followed by two different creative teams producing three stories of The Golem in three issues (#174, 176, 177), with #175 being a reprint of a pre-Silver Age monster comic.

 The next feature was writer-artist-colorist Jim Starlin's take on Adam Warlock, picking up the character from the 1972–73 series Warlock (a.k.a.
 The Power of Warlock) and reviving him in Strange Tales #178 (Feb.
 1975).
 This feature introduced the characters Gamora, Pip the Troll and The Magus, and helped establish the mythos Starlin would mine in his many "Infinity" sagas of the 1990s.
 After issue #181 (Aug.
 1975), the story continued in Warlock #9 (Oct.
 1975), picking up from the old series' numbering.
 Strange Tales soldiered on with Doctor Strange reprints through issue #188 (Nov.
 1976).

-Strange Tales vol. 2, #1 (April 1987).
-Art by "Carlbret" (Carl Potts and Bret Blevins).